 • Once the cooking is completed and the instant pot beeps, allow the pressure to release naturally for 10 minutes, then release any remaining pressure manually.

-• You can use a hand blender to roughly blend the chutney.
+• You can use a hand blender to roughly blend the chutney or mash it using a potato masher.
 The chutney thickens as it cools.
 Taste and add more sugar if needed.

 • Cranberry chutney is ready to enjoy!